OUTSOURCE - Managing outsourced orders

 Outsource Job:

-This allows you to create a general outsource PO against the job.
+This allows you to create an outsource PO against the job.
 This is not linked to any ‘operation’ inside the job itself.

 Outsource MACH DIECUT – Monastery Hill Bindery:

-When selected, the screen will pre-populate with the details set against the quote such as the selected supplier, outsource description and price:
+When selected, the screen will pre-populate with the details set against the operation on the quote, such as the selected supplier, outsource description and price:

 Outsource Part Job: